end2endzone/AnyRtttl/README.md

 Relaxed mode prioritizes robustness and usability.
 The parser attempts to interpret and recover from minor issues instead of failing.

-Use macro `RTTTL_PARSER_RELAXED` to configure the library in relazed parsing mode.
+Use macro `RTTTL_PARSER_RELAXED` to configure the library in relaxed parsing mode.
 This mode is also the default mode when `RTTTL_PARSER_STRICT` and `RTTTL_PARSER_RELAXED` are not specified.

 * Relaxed is more resilient to invalid characters or parsing errors.
+* Supports names longer than the 10 character limit.
 * Supports RTTTL note duration of 64 or 128.
+* Supports any BPM values between 10 and 2000.
-* Supports for uppercase note characters.
+* Supports RTTTL melodies with uppercase characters.
+* Supports RTTTL melodies with spaces.
 * Supports each control in the control section (d, o and b) to be specified in any order.